elleFlorio/my-website/content/blog/20200328-letter-to-myself/index.md

 ---
 title: A letter to myself as a fresh software engineer
 date: "2020-03-28T16:30:00.000Z"
-description: "Dear Myself, these are some tips I wish someone has given me when I started my career.
+description: "Dear Self, these are some tips I wish someone has given me when I started my career.
 With love, (a more experienced) you."
 ---

-Dear Myself,
+Dear Self,

 You just graduated and you are ready to start your career in the IT field.
 I cannot spoiler anything, but I assure you it will be an interesting ride.
 I'm writing you this letter because I want to give you some advice that will help you be a better professional.
 Nothing you won't learn by yourself in the next few years, but it is something that I wish someone had told me when I started my career.
 They are not ordered by any means and are **all equally important**.